VANCOUVER, British Columbia (AP) — "Deadpool 2" star Ryan Reynolds is mourning the death of a motorcycle stunt driver killed during production Monday.

 The motorcycle crash happened near the Shaw Tower office building, where a crumpled motorcycle was seen lying on its side and a window was smashed.

 Nathan Kramchynski, who works on the seventh floor of the building, said he watched rehearsals for the stunt outside the Vancouver Convention Centre.
-The stunt woman had been riding the motorcycle down a set of stairs from the center and had stopped when she reached the street, he said.
+The stunt woman had been riding the motorcycle down a set of stairs from the center and stopped when she reached the street, he said.

 "She lost control really quickly.
 It happened in a split second," he said.
 "She was going full throttle and then there's a building there."